SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 ## Swish Payments

->Add Swish to your Swedbank Pay payment methodsand take advantage of **[Swedbank Pay Settlement Service][settlement-service]** to get consolidated payments and reporting, for all your payment methods.
+> Add Swish to your Swedbank Pay payment methodsand take advantage of **[Swedbank Pay Settlement Service][settlement-service]** to get consolidated payments and reporting, for all your payment methods.

-## How do you get started with Swish through PayEx
+## How do you get started with Swish through  Swedbank Pay

 We recommend that you apply for Swish as part of [Swedbank Pay Settlement Service][settlement-service]) and utilize the Swedbank Pay Technical Supplier Certificate.
 A [Swedbank Pay sales representative][payex-mailto] can assist you getting started with that.
-Otherwise, you can contact one of the following banks offering Swish Handel:
-[Danske Bank][danske-bank], [Swedbank][swedbank-swish], [SEB][SEB-swish],
-[Länsförsäkringar], [Sparbanken Syd][sparbanken-syd],
-[Sparbanken Öresund][sparbanken-oresund], [Nordea][nordea],
-[Handelsbanken][handelsbanken], in order to get an acquiring agreement, a merchant number/payee and access to
-[Swish Certificate Management system][swish-certificate-management-system].
+Otherwise, you can contact one of the following banks offering Swish Handel: [Danske Bank][danske-bank], [Swedbank][swedbank-swish], [SEB][SEB-swish], [Länsförsäkringar], [Sparbanken Syd][sparbanken-syd], [Sparbanken Öresund][sparbanken-oresund], [Nordea][nordea], [Handelsbanken][handelsbanken], in order to get an acquiring agreement, a merchant number/payee and access to [Swish Certificate Management system][swish-certificate-management-system].

 ## Implementation models and commerce flows